kpn/nuxt-pino-log/README.md

 ## Why pinoJS?

-- browser and server support
+- Server and browser support
-- is fast
+- Fast
-- easy to use
+- Easy to use and setup
 - JSON structured logs

 ## Setup